51Degrees/specifications/README.md

   see what a real-world implementation of the specification looks like.
 There is also [a section](pipeline-specification/reference-implementation-notes.md) containing reflections on the architectural choices made when creating the Java and .NET versions.
-This may be helpful when designing future implementations.
+This could be helpful when designing future implementations.
 - URLs in these specifications are fixed.
 Code comments SHOULD include references to these URLs in order to avoid re-writing the same descriptions and definitions in multiple places.